Categories

 iPhone users must purchase the APRS TX IOS app, which seems to be the least expensive app and supports APRS-IS.
 NOTE APRS.FI app does NOT work directly with the APRS-IS network so it will not work with my VaQP APRS Tracker system.

-Please email k1ra@k1ra.us with your VaQP plans for using APRS, for example what CALLSIGN-n you’ll be using so I can add you to the spotting list.
-OR…
+Please email k1ra@k1ra.us with your VaQP plans for using APRS, for example what CALLSIGN-n you’ll be using in case you can’t set up your Beacon so I can manually add you to the spotting list.

 Email any comments, questions or suggestions to k1ra@k1ra.us